JK-03/Pipeline_Project/content/3-config/3.1-ec2/_index.md

 ---
-title : "EC2"
+title : "IaC"
 date : "`r Sys.Date()`"
 weight : 1
 chapter : false
 pre : " <b> 3.1 </b> "
 ---

-In this Workshop we will create an EC2 instances with the information bellow:
+In this Workshop we will create an EC2 instances with the information bellow
-#### AWS EC2 Configuration:
+#### Overview AWS EC2
 -   Instances name: Web-Server
 -   VPC: 10.0.0.0/16
 -   Subnets: 10.0.1.0/24